 4) Bake the cookies in the oven for 12-15 minutes.
 Keep an eye on them for the last few minutes to make sure they don't burn.

-5) Take them out of the oven and let them cool for 10 minutes before digging in.
+5) Take them out of the oven.
+They will be soft.
+Let them cool for 10 minutes to firm up, before digging in.
 Enjoy!

 Makes 10-12 cookies depending on how big you make them.